iankamar/iankamar/README.md

 <p align="left">
   <strong>Work Ethic:</strong><br>
   My work ethic is built on a foundation of dedication, meticulous attention to detail, and a passion for problem-solving.
-In my externship at Drops Care, I played a crucial role in developing a dynamic mobile application for managing diabetes, showcasing my ability to deliver high-quality, user-centric solutions.
+In my externship at Drops Care, I played a crucial role in developing a dynamic application for managing diabetes, showcasing my ability to deliver high-quality, user-centric solutions.
 My previous roles have honed my skills in performance optimization, secure user system implementation, and efficient data management.
 </p>

 <p align="left">